cdap-guides/cdap-cube-guide/README.rst

       }
   ]

-Query below will help to analyse the number of errors or invalid requests that web site handles:
+The query below will help to analyse the number of errors (or invalid requests) that the web site handles:

 .. code:: json